YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZCPREALLNUMEX, Pre-allocation value should be a decimal number

-Compile Time Error: This indicates that YottaDB/GT.M can only accept pre-allocation values between zero (0) to nine (9).
+Compile Time Error: This indicates that YottaDB can only accept pre-allocation values between zero (0) to nine (9).

 Action: Specify a pre-allocation value between zero and nine.